Stock Photography Platform Comparison

 Should I upload to one platform or multiple?

-Most successful stock photographers upload to multiple platforms (non-exclusively) to maximize exposure.
-Wirestock can auto-distribute to many platforms for a 15% commission.
-Some photographers prefer manual uploads for better control over keywording.
+Most successful stock photographers upload to multiple platforms non-exclusively to maximize exposure.
+Wirestock can auto-distribute to many platforms for a commission.
+Manual uploads give more control over keywording.

 What are the differences in payment rates?

-High-volume platforms (Shutterstock, Adobe Stock) pay $0.10-0.50 per download but generate more sales.
-Premium platforms (Alamy, Getty) pay $5-50+ per download but have far fewer sales.
-Your total earnings often balance out.
+High-volume platforms like Shutterstock and Adobe Stock pay less per download but generate more sales.
+Premium platforms like Alamy and Getty can pay more per download but have far fewer sales.

 Which platform is best for beginners?